josemoreiraUA/SISQUAL-data-and-methods/src/backend/services/v1.0/forecast/README.md

  - Press the Windows Key to open the Start menu.
  - Type `Windows PowerShell`.
  - Right-click on the PowerShell result and select `Run as administrator`.
- - In the PowerShell window, execute `get-executionpolicy` to know the current execution policy.
+ - In the PowerShell window, execute `get-executionpolicy` to know the current execution policy being used.
  - Execute `set-executionpolicy Restricted`.
  - Execute `get-executionpolicy` to make sure the current execution policy is `Restricted`.